zisyang/281proj2/README.md

 - Users/Admin can download uploaded file
 - Users can uploaded new version of file
 - Users/Admin can delete already uploaded file
-- Users can select the uploaded image file for recipes recommandation
+- Users can select the uploaded image file for recipes recommandations
 - Users can see a list of top 5 recommanded recipes
 - Users can see a list of the ingredients for each recipe
 - Users can click the link to external site for recipe detail